2018 USC Trojans football team

 The 2018 USC Trojans football team represented the University of Southern California in the 2018 NCAA Division I FBS football season.
 They played their home games at the Los Angeles Memorial Coliseum and competed as members of the South Division of the Pac-12 Conference.
 They were led by third-year head coach Clay Helton.

-Despite being ranked No. 15 in the AP Poll's preseason rankings, the Trojans finished the season 5–7, the program's first losing record since 2000.
+Despite being ranked No. 15 in the AP Poll's preseason rankings, the Trojans finished the season 5–7, the program's first losing record since 2000 and missed a bowl game for the first time since that year (The 2010 and 2011 teams were banned from postseason play due to NCAA sanctions.)
 USC lost to both of its major rivals, UCLA and Notre Dame, in the same season for the first time since 2013, and it also lost to all other California Pac-12 schools (UCLA, California, and Stanford) in the same season for the first time since 1996.
 The team went 4–5 in Pac-12 play, tying Arizona for third place in the Pac-12 South Division.

 On November 25, USC athletic director Lynn Swann announced that head coach Clay Helton would return in 2019 despite the disappointing season.

-Previous season

-The Trojans finished the 2017 season 11–3, 8–1 in Pac-12 play to be champions of the South Division.
-They represented the South Division in the Pac-12 Championship Game where they defeated Stanford to become Pac-12 Champions.
-They were invited to play in the Cotton Bowl where they lost 7–24 to Ohio State.